 This easy gluten free fried chicken recipe is seriously the best ever.
 One bite of this crispy, juicy gluten free fried chicken and you will be hooked!
+Follow all of my tips and tricks to get the best gluten free fried chicken ever!

 When the owner, Ari, of Proposition Chicken in San Francisco, told me he was going to share his exclusive gluten free fried chicken recipe with us, I thought about how incredible this was.
 How often do you feel safe eating fried chicken at a restaurant?
 It is one of those things I truly miss.